sfajfer/Master-of-Gu/chapters/11-Combat.md

 Taking the sprint action triples your non-flying movement until the end of your turn.

 ## Reactions
 You can react to most actions around you at any time other than during your turn.
-An exception is that you cannot react to someone activating a Gu, but you can react to them making a ranged attack with one, manifesting an object with it, or applying any other effect.
+An exception is that you cannot react to someone activating a Gu, but you can react to them making an attack with one, manifesting an object with it, or applying any other effect.
 If a Gu has the [**Unreactable**] keyword, you cannot use a reaction in response to its effect.
 You cannot use multiple reactions to the same trigger, for example, dodging and activating a shield Gu when an attack hits you.

 ### Activate a Shield Gu
 Unless specified otherwise by the Gu, shield Gu can be activated as a reaction, including after its determined an attack has hit you, but only before the damage has been rolled.